TheProxyCompany/proxy-attention-lab/tests/README.md

 ```
 tests/
-  paged_attention/ # functional tests, used for TDD
+  paged_attention/      # Kernel name
     test_core_functionality.py
+    ... more tests
 ```

-When adding a new kernel, create a similar subdirectory and populate it with unit tests and benchmarks.
+When adding a new kernel, create a similar subdirectory and populate it with unit tests.